Women’s health is not just about periods and reproduction. It’s about health in general for half the humans on earth.

 Going forward, every medical or nutritional question we ask, we’re going to ask for both sexes.
 One cardiovascular researcher put it this way:

 “My hope is that at the end of every talk I go to, I won’t have to raise my hand and say, ‘That’s great, but did you look at the differences between men and women?’
 It will be standard practice.”

 Let’s start by routinely considering a woman’s body as if it is the standard model of a normal human body.
-And let’s consider women’s hormones as if they are a standard, essential part of human physiology (and not something to be switched off with hormonal birth control).
+And let’s consider women’s hormones as if they are a standard, essential part of human physiology, and NOT something to be routinely switched off with hormonal birth control.

 Are you a woman or a man who gives health advice to women?
 I’d love to hear your thoughts.